kenny880507/Data-Structures-Learning-Log/README.md

 This section will introduce common containers in data structure.
 The content covers the definition of each container and the four fundamental operations: access, search, insert, and delete.

+### Introduction to Data Structure

+#### Array

+- Definition: A structure in which elements are arranged contiguously in memory.
+- Access: Due to its contiguous layout, it supports random access.
+The time complexity for access is `O(1)`.
+- Search: For an unsorted array, searching requires traversal.
+The time complexity is `O(n)`.
+- Insert: To insert an element, all data after the insertion point must be shifted one position to the right.
+The time complexity is `O(n)`.
+For a sorted array, binary search can be used to reduce the time complexity to `O(log n)`.
+- Delete: To delete an element, all data after the deleted item must be shifted one position to the left.
+The time complexity is `O(n)`.

+#### Linked List

+- Definition: A linked list consists of a sequence of elements called nodes.
+Each node contains its own data and a pointer to the next node.
+Depending on whether nodes also include a pointer to the previous node, the list is classified as either singly linked or doubly linked.
+>For convenience, define two nodes as `previous` and `current`. `previous` is the node just before the operation position, while `current` is the node to be inserted into or deleted from the linked list.
+The pointer to the next node is defined as `next`.
+- Access: Linked lists do not support random access.
+To locate a node at a specific position, traversal must begin from the head and proceed sequentially through the list, resulting in a time complexity of `O(n)`.
+- Search: Similar to access, search requires starting from the head and comparing each node's data one by one until the target is found or the traversal ends.
+The time complexity is `O(n)`.
+- Insert: **Once the insertion position is known**, the operation can be completed by updating just a few pointers.
+Set `current` to point to `previous->next`, then set `previous->next` to point to `current`.
+- Delete: Similar to insertion, **if the position of the node to be deleted is known**, the operation can be completed by adjusting the pointers of its surrounding nodes.
+First, use a variable `temp` to store the address of `current`.
+Then set `previous->next` to `current->next`, and finally free the `temp` (i.e., the current node).
+>Without `temp`, it's not possible to free the memory of `current`.

+#### Tree

+- Definition:
+- Access:
+- Search:
+- Insert:
+- Delete:

+#### Heap

+- Definition:
+- Access:
+- Search:
+- Insert:
+- Delete:

+#### Queue

+- Definition:
+- Access:
+- Search:
+- Insert:
+- Delete:

+#### Stack

+- Definition:
+- Access:
+- Search:
+- Insert:
+- Delete:

+#### Graph

+- Definition:
+- Access:
+- Search:
+- Insert:
+- Delete:

+#### Hash Table

+- Definition:
+- Access:
+- Search:
+- Insert:
+- Delete:

 ### Cheat Sheet

 reference: [Big-O Cheat Sheet](https://www.bigocheatsheet.com/)